 Contact a Knowledgeable North Dakota Real Estate Law Attorney

 Section 1031 is just one of many complicated property laws that can potentially provide significant financial benefits for sellers.
-If you are interested in taking advantage of a Section 1031 exchange, contact experienced real estate attorney Dean Rindy online at O’Keeffe O’Brien Lyson Foss today or call him at 701-235-8000 or 877-235-8002.
+If you are interested in taking advantage of a Section 1031 exchange, contact experienced real estate attorney Dean Rindy online at O’Keeffe O’Brien Lyson Attorneys today or call him at 701-235-8000 or 877-235-8002.